Morphological Symmetries in Robotics: Experiments

-In this experiment, we utilize the basis of \gls{ncm} of the Mini Cheetah robot's joint-space to characterize various locomotion gaits, across different terrains, by decomposing these behaviors into a superposition of lower-dimensional \gls{ncm} (refer to \cref{sec:joint_space_basis_harmonic_motions}).
+In this experiment, we decompose the Mini Cheetah robot's joint space into $\isoCompNum=4$ \glspl{ncm} to study and characterize various locomotion gaits, across different terrains (refer to \cref{sec:joint_space_basis_harmonic_motions}).

-Specifically, we took real-world joint-space motion trajectories $[(\q[js,t], \dq[js,t])]_{t\in\Time}$, collected over a certain time span $\Time$ from the dataset in \cref{subsec:contact_detection}, and projected them onto the robot's isotypic subspaces.
+Specifically, we took real-world joint space motion trajectories $[(\q[js,t], \dq[js,t])]_{t\in \Time}$, collected over a certain time span $\Time$ from the dataset in \cref{subsec:contact_detection}, and projected them onto the robot's isotypic subspaces.
 This projection is accomplished by applying a change of basis $\mT$ to $\confSpaceJS$, as outlined in \cref{eq:joint_space_configuration_decomp_into_iso_comp}.
-The result are $\isoCompNum$ lower-dimensional trajectories $[(\q[js,t]^{(\isoCompIdx)}, \dq[js,t]^{(\isoCompIdx)})]_{t\in\Time}$ for each of the $\isoCompNum$ isotypic subspaces, representing symmetry constrained state trajectories.
+The result are the lower-dimensional trajectories $[(\q[js,t]^{(\isoCompIdx)}, \dq[js,t]^{(\isoCompIdx)})]_{t\in \Time}$ of each of the $\isoCompIdx \in [1,\isoCompNum]$ isotypic subspaces, representing the projections of the state trajectory into each \gls{ncm}.
 For instance, see an example of the decomposition of a motion trajectory into four lower-dimensional trajectories in animation \ref{animation:mini_cheetah-concrete_galloping_harmonic_analysis}.